-Acceptance Criteria Comments 1 Fastener not broken or A broken or sheared fastener will be loose, or spin in sheared, or cracked. hole.
-2 Fastener itself is No damage to fastener.
-Check work instructions or undamaged. other documents to see if minor damage is allowed.
-3 Hole or material Check work instructions or other documents to see if surface not deformed, some deformity/ distortion/ cracking is allowed. distorted, or cracked. ,
+Acceptance Criteria Comments 1 Fastener not broken or sheared, or cracked.
+A broken or sheared fastener will be loose, or spin in hole.
+2 Fastener itself is undamaged.
+No damage to fastener.
+Check work instructions or other documents to see if minor damage is allowed.
+3 Hole or material surface not deformed, distorted, or cracked.
+Check work instructions or other documents to see if some deformity/ distortion/ cracking is allowed.